 Common Gray Moth (Anavitrinella pampinaria)

-Detailing the identifying qualities of the Common Gray Moth, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Common Gray Moth.

 The gray color and mottled pattern on the wings of the Common Gray can offer this moth a degree of camouflage on light tree trunks, but its caterpillar is a master of disguise.